 Thankfully, one may use a bottled product containing coralline algae spores to (1) speed up the seeding/establishment process and (2) promote a wide variety of coralline species (i.e. colors).
 For this purpose, Coralline Algae in a Bottle stands out boldly.
 This product was developed in a laboratory and contains coralline algae spores.
 While some products are nothing more than a mixture of calcium and maybe magnesium (merely supporting coralline algae growth at best), this is an actual live, multispecies product.
 Heavily inoculated with beneficial microbes, Coralline Algae in a Bottle is an excellent means of seeding fresh base rock.

 This product is available in two choices of coralline mixes: Pink Fusion® and Purple Fusion®.
-The genera featured in Purple Fusion® include Goniolithon, Lithophyllum, Lithoporella, Mesophyllum, Metamastophora and Sporolithon.
+The genera featured in Pink Fusion® include Goniolithon, Lithophyllum, Lithoporella, Mesophyllum, Metamastophora and Sporolithon.
 The genera featured in Purple Fusion® include Hydrolithon, Lithophyllum, Lithoporella, Neogoniolithon, Porolithon and Sporolithon.
 The two may be added together; as a combo, they produce an extremely beautiful, natural and healthy rock surface with hints of pale lavender, deep maroon, and everything in between.

 So long as you already have the right water chemistry and lighting in place, there couldn’t be a simpler way to ensure that you develop the most vividly colored, natural-looking live rock as quickly as possible!